1994 NBA Finals: Game summaries

 Note: Times are EDT (UTC−4) as listed by the NBA.
 For games in Houston, the local time is also given (CDT, UTC−5).

 Game 7

 This was the first professional championship for the city of Houston since 1975.

+After the Rockets won the NBA championship, the league opted to hold the awarding ceremony on the court for the first time.
+In previous years, teams received the Larry O'Brien Championship Trophy inside their locker rooms.

 Olajuwon vs. Ewing

 Although most fans in New York, and some members of the national media, considered John Starks, who shot 2-for-18 from the field in Game 7, a contributing factor in the Knicks' loss in the series, another important factor was Olajuwon's performance.
 Olajuwon outscored Ewing in every game of the series, while Ewing outblocked (4.3 to 3.9 bpg) and outrebounded him (12.4 rpg to 9.1 rpg).
 Ewing set a then NBA Finals record with a total of 30 blocks.